DonovanReyes/Device-collection/README.md

 Follow the steps below to create device collections in Microsoft Endpoint Configuration Manager.

+<b> *Note* ALL NEW DEVICES WHICH GET PXE BOOTED WILL GO INTO DEVICES UNDER ASSETS AND COMPLIANCE</b>

 - Click on Assets and Compliance tab on bottom right, then click on devices tab under Overview.
 - Select the device you want to add to a collection.
 Right click, then add to an existing collection or new collection.